 For example, Jason flunking his first semester biology quiz might be a point of concern, but it isn’t affecting his overall disposition.
-But when Johnny hasn’t been able to score higher than a C- on a test in the last 6 months, that kind of persistent poor performance might be having a significant impact on his psyche.
-Johnny getting in a yelling match at gym class might sound a bit troubling, but there may have be an explanation behind it.
-Johnny getting into fights with kids at school several times a month is a pattern that is far more serious and might be an indicator that there are emotional regulation problems to investigate.
+But when Jason hasn’t been able to score higher than a C- on a test in the last 6 months, that kind of persistent poor performance might be having a significant impact on his self-image and confidence as a student.
+Jason getting in a yelling match at gym class might sound a bit troubling, but there may have been an explanation behind it.
+Jason getting into fights with kids at school several times a month is a pattern that is far more serious and might be an indicator that there are emotional regulation problems to investigate.

 In other words, persistent trends of negative behavior are a sign that neuropsychological testing might be in order.
 Discussions with a child’s school teachers are a good place to start.
 Tutors or therapists are often times a good next step, and oftentimes, discussions with those various professionals can offer clarity on whether neuropsychological testing is needed.